 What is the schedule?
 Check the schedule here: http://www.fatfiftyfive.com/fat-55-race/schedule/

 Where should I stay?
 Is there camping or a good deal on lodging?
-If you’re looking to camp we suggest Salmon Creek Falls Campground, just 5 miles up RD 24 (Salmon Creek Road), you will actually ride right through the campground about 7 miles into the race.
+If you’re looking to camp we suggest Salmon Creek Falls Campground, just 4 miles up RD 24 (Salmon Creek Road), from the race start.

 There are also some excellent lodging options.
 The Oakridge Lodge is a great bike friendly, clean and welcoming accommodation located right in the heart of Oakridge.
 They offer you a great place to stay, a tasty breakfast and a hot tub to soak your bones after a long trip or ride.
 If you’re looking for a homey atmosphere, great food, and good company at a good price, the newly reopened Westfir Lodge adjacent to the Office Covered Bridge in Westfir has a relaxing atmosphere and plenty of character right at the trailhead of Alpine Trail and North Fork Trail.
-Double Diamond Lodge offers deluxe accommodations, lakefront, just 5 miles outside Oakridge, and it is run by two local mountain bikers, and outdoor experts.
-You will enjoy the best view around from their hand build lodge.
+Double Diamond Lodge offers a nice Air Bnb “basecamp”, lakefront apartment, just 5 miles outside Oakridge, and it is run by two local mountain bikers, and outdoor experts.
+You will enjoy the best view around from their hand built basecamp.
 All three lodgings offer exceptional food, extremely hospitable hosts, and a taste of the local flavor.
 All of the local hotels are run by friendly locals.
 The Blue Wolf gets the best ratings as a budget motel, the Cascade Motel also gets good reviews and the Best Western is the standard by which others are judged.

 What type of bike should I ride?
-Personally I like to ride a trail bike with 5 to 6 inches of travel with powerful stoppers and a dropper seatpost.
-However, both of the overall winners in 2010 and 2011 were riding single speeds; the winner in 2010 didn’t even have a suspension fork!
+Eugene’s personal choice is to ride a trail bike with 5 to 6 inches of travel with powerful stoppers and a dropper seat post.
+However many champions have been aboard single speeds.
+Marcello, the winner of year one back in 2010 rocked a fully rigid single speed!

 Am I going to have to walk?
-Probably.
-Adam Craig and the like might clean it all, but most of the field is going to have to dismount on some of the steepest pitches—both going up and coming down.
-There is probably about a half mile of walking for in intermediate rider throughout the length of the course
+Probably, a pro might clean it all, but most of the field is going to have to dismount on some of the steepest pitches—both going up and coming down.

 Will I have to navigate my route?
-No. All the corners and turns are marked and will be staffed by volunteer corner marshals.
+No. All the corners and turns are marked and all the courses will be staffed by volunteer corner marshals.

-Why should I pay to do this when I can ride these trails on my own?
-We provide all the food, hydration, and navigation, plus a tasty organic meal, cold beer, and live music at the end.
+What’s in it for me?
+We provide food, hydration, and navigation, a tasty meal afterwards and live music.
 All you have to do is ride your bike!
 If you go fast, you go home RICH!
 Well, OK, maybe not quite, but at least you can fill your tank and pay for your weekend in Oakridge.
 We’ve designed this course—and this event—to bring you as much Oakridge adventure as we possibly can.
 No need to carry a heavy pack, worry about getting lost, you don’t have to wait for anyone in your group, and they don’t have to wait for you… Just go ride your bike!

 What does FAT 55 do for the community/area?
 The FAT 55 organizes trailwork parties to brush back the undergrowth before it takes over the trails, maintain the tread, and repair damaged areas of trail before the race.
 We complete hundreds of hours of trail work per year on the trails ridden in the course.
 We advocate for getting kids’ cycling and work in the community to get kids out on the trails.
 We partner with GOATS to coordinate these efforts.
 We give back to GOATS and the community in money and trail work.